MegaphoneJon/com.megaphonetech.fastactionlinks/README.md

 The API is in place
 The "execute" command works
-we can use alterContent to inject links into search results
+we can use alterContent to inject links into search results Support hovertext in links
+Create a working link that fires the FAL

 TODO:
-Create a working link that fires the FAL
-Support hovertext in links
+Add a "confirm" dialog on search results
 Post-click notifications
 Post-click dimming
 Email (remote) links